fastapi/fastapi/docs/en/docs/deployment/concepts.md

 ## Recap

-You have been reading here some of the main concepts that you would probably need to have in mind when deciding how to deploy your application:
+You have been reading here some main concepts that you would probably need to have in mind when deciding how to deploy your application:

 * Security - HTTPS
 * Running on startup